madfrag/ai-suite/README.md

 ### AI Chatbot

-- Conversational interface powered by OpenAI GPT-4o
+- Conversational interface powered by OpenAI (gpt-5-nano)
 - Persistent chat history stored in Supabase
 - Multiple chat sessions with session switching
 - Anonymous user identification

 ### Text Summarizer

-- Dual-provider support: OpenAI GPT-4o and HuggingFace BART
+- Dual-provider support: OpenAI (gpt-5-nano) and HuggingFace BART
 - Toggle between providers to compare outputs
 - Save summaries to database for later reference

+> **Note:** the HuggingFace provider (`facebook/bart-large-cnn`) has a hard 1024-token
+> context window.
+Input text is truncated to the first ~3000 characters before it's
+> sent, so very long articles will be summarized from an excerpt rather than the full
+> text.
+The OpenAI provider has no such limit.

 ### Infrastructure